waveware4ai/importpy/README.md

 # importpy
-Dynamic, lazy-style module importer for Python.
+Dynamic, lazy-style support importer for Python.
 It lets you import individual .py files directly at the module level, while still replicating standard package semantics (including automatic \_\_init\_\_.py execution) and resolving relative-import issues in nested directories—no changes to sys.path required.
 Use it to override Python’s built-in import mechanism only when you need that extra flexibility.

 ## Use Relative Path
 ```